-JavaGO[13][12] and Fünfrocken's method[4] also can save and move the execution context of a Java program and restore it on another machine.
-Their approach is based on pre-process or source code translation.
-Arachne[2], which is a thread system for the C and C++ languages, is also based on the sort of method.
+execution context of a Java program and restore it on another machine.
+Their approach is based on preprocess or source code translation.
+Arachne[3], which is a thread system for the C and C++ languages, is also based on the sort of method.
 Their method applied to Java has the advantage of being able to work with fast existing JIT compilers.
 Dedicated JVMs, either that are extended or built from scratch, can not benefit from existing JIT compilers.
 One of the problems of this translation approach is that its area of application is more limited than that of a runtime-system approach.
-Because the translation approach requires the timing of migration to be described in migratory codes, it cannot be applied to some of the applications that need noncooperative migration, such as load balancing.
+Because the translation approach requires the timing of migration to be described in migratory codes, it cannot be applied to some of the applications that need asynchronous migration, such as load balancing.